What is Experiential Learning?

 How do I apply to have an existing course activity or program be endorsed for Experiential Learning?

 First, please review the QEP website for resources and the application for endorsing an Experiential Learning activity in a course or program.
-Here is a link to the application instructions: https://qep.valdosta.edu/experiential-learning-course-activity-or-program-endorsement/ If you have additional questions, please contact the QEP Coordinator, Colin Walker, at email@example.com.
+Go here to learn more about the application process: https://qep.valdosta.edu/experiential-learning-course-activity-or-program-endorsement/ If you have additional questions, please contact the QEP Coordinator, Colin Walker, at email@example.com.